Print Friendly

 2 Huipil store, Nahuala 8 E k’o ixoqib’ pa le k’ayb’al.

-pl. ex. women loc art. market
+pl. ex. women prep. art. market

 There are women at the market.